PUTTA BUCCA WETLANDS

 This unusual granite rock formation resembles a crouching frog and can be seen on the left hand side of the Ulan Cassilis road, 19km north of Mudgee, 1.5km past Hadabob Road

-‘The drip’ is a towering sandstone cliff-face adorned with weeping grasses and ferns and dripping clear spring water into the river below (and a local favourite).
-“The Drip” picnic area is situated 50 km (30 minutes) north of Mudgee on the Cassilis Rd (37km from Gulgong) and 10km past the village of Ulan.
+‘The drip’ is a towering sandstone cliff-face adorned with weeping grasses + ferns and dripping clear spring water into the river below (and a local favourite).
+“The Drip” picnic area is situated 50 km (30 mins) north of Mudgee on the Cassilis Rd (37km from Gulgong) + 10km past the village of Ulan.
 Turn right straight after the white cement bridge.
-Walkers need to wear shoes and be of average fitness.
-The track length is approx 1.5km (20 minutes) each way.
+Walkers need to wear shoes + be of average fitness.
+The track length is approx 1.5km (20 mins) each way.
+Please note, no animals allowed.

 HANDS ON ROCK